 Theodora Klayman was born in 1938 in Zagreb, Yugoslavia.
 Dora survived hiding with her Catholic uncle and neighbors in Croatia.
 Her parents and many other family members were murdered by Nazi collaborators, the Ustaša, in the Jasenovac Concentration Camp.

 “My name is Dora Klayman.
 I’m a Holocaust survivor and Museum volunteer.

-By the eve of World War II there were within Yugoslavia serious ideological and political disagreements, and one of the results was development of an ultra-nationalist group, the Ustaša.
+By the eve of World War II, there were within Yugoslavia serious ideological and political disagreements, and one of the results was a development of an ultra-nationalist group, the Ustaša.

 The Ustaša advocated withdrawal from the Yugoslav coalition and the establishment of a nationalist Croatian country.
 When the Ustaša failed to win enough votes in the elections, they turned to terrorist tactics.

 Following the German invasion of Yugoslavia in April 1941, and with the support of Germany, the Ustaša assumed leadership of the so-called Independent State of Croatia.

 Hardly independent, it was a puppet government of Nazi Germany, eager to persecute anyone who was not aligned with them politically or was not Croatian and Catholic.
 Specifically, that included Communists, Roma, Serbs, as well as the Jews.